Knowledge Hub

 Other ways in which a director’s appointment can end

-As well as by resignation or by vote, a director can be removed through a variety of other circumstances.
+As well as by resignation or by shareholders’ ordinary resolution, a director can be removed in a variety of other circumstances.
 If a director dies, they will automatically be removed from the position of director.
 If this happens, the company can then decide whether to appoint another director to replace them.

-Alternatively, (particularly in larger companies or companies within a large group structure) directors can be appointed for a fixed term that may be set out in the company’s articles or in an individual director’s service contract.
+Directors can be appointed for a fixed term that may be set out in the company’s articles or in an individual director’s service agreement.
 When the term ends, the director’s appointment automatically terminates.

 Removing a director if they are also an employee

-Unless stated otherwise by the company articles, a director can continue to hold their office even after their employment has been terminated.
-However, as you might expect, this is often not something that the business wants to happen.
-To prevent against an employee becoming or remaining a director, a company can include a provision in a director’s service contract the end of their employment automatically triggers a requirement for them to be removed or to resign from office.
+Unless stated otherwise by the company’s articles, a director can continue to hold their office even after their employment has been terminated.
+However, as you might expect, this is not usually something that the business wants.
+To prevent an employee remaining a director, director’s service contracts can provide that the termination of their employment will automatically trigger a requirement for them to be removed or resign from the office of director.

-In the case of removing a director who is an employee, we advise you to take legal advice about the employment law, pensions law and tax law surrounding this situation and its consequences.
+In the case of removing a director who is an employee, we advise you to get in touch with us for legal advice on the employment, pensions and tax position surrounding this situation and its consequences.

 Can a director be disqualified?